tomsterBG/short/README.md

 	- If a test makes an assumption, that wasn't asserted earlier, put a WARNING comment.
 - If something is untested, add "@experimental: Untested." where it is defined, not where it is tested.

 If in doubt, just write code however you want.
 Then look at how i've done it in other scripts and refactor your code.
-The health script is by far the best representative of how it should be done.
+The `health` script is by far the best representative of how it should be done.

+# Principles and wisdom

+A library is used, not read.
+Thus it is optimized for easier usage from the outside, containing documentation and syntax sugar.

+Make as few assumptions as possible about a class' usage context.
+If `Health` expects to be a child of, or work with a `Character`, this is very bad design.
+This is why all references are `@export` variables.
+And why `Health` is so generic, that it doesn't care what you use it for.